 The exact cause is still unknown.
 We know air accumulates in the stomach causing it to expand (dilatation) and that the stomach twists (the volvulus part).
 We don’t know if the air builds up and causes the twist or if the stomach twists and then the air builds up.

 Yes, there are several risk factors for this condition:

-- Large, deep chested breeds (such as Great Danes, Saint Bernards, Weimaraner, Standard Poodles, Basset Hounds, Doberman Pinschers, Old English Sheepdogs and German Shepherds)
+- Large, deep chested breeds (such as Great Danes, Saint Bernards, Weimaraners, Standard Poodles, Basset Hounds, Wolfhounds, Golden Retrievers, Doberman Pinschers, Old English Sheepdogs and German Shepherds)